pyscript/docs/docs/faq.md

 * Making use of the capitalized-name-for-classes convention is brittle because when JavaScript code is minified the class name can sometimes change.
 * This leaves our convention of `Class.new()` to explicitly signal the intent to instantiate a JavaScript class.
-While not idea it is clear and unambiguous.
+While not ideal it is clear and unambiguous.

 ### PyScript events